 - Surgical Procedures Involving the Use of a Laser.
 Laser surgeries are the seeing a significant jump in the number of medical malpractice cases brought against physicians yearly.
 Unlike most other categories of medical malpractice, there are minimal requirements regulating who can and cannot operate a laser and physicians can be found liable even if they, themselves, were not the ones performing the operation.
 MedPageToday provides insight into the nature of these claims in a recent article.

 - Plastic Surgery.
 Nearly 14 million plastic surgeries are performed every year in the United States.
 It is reported that over 40 percent of plastic surgeons do not have proper medical equipment for these procedures.
 Therefore, medical errors resulting from plastic surgery pro-cedures cost the nation nearly $30 billion annually.

 Speak with an experienced medical malpractice attorney in Washington D.C. or Baltimore, Maryland

 If you have suffered an injury or illness as a direct result of any of the above-mentioned procedures, contacting a medical malpractice attorney with experience in personal injury is vital to securing the compensation you are entitled to.
-The attorneys at Schochor, Federico and Staton, P.A. have more than a decade of experience successfully litigating medical malpractice cases involving injuries resulting from plastic surgery, laser surgery, childbirth, transplants and more in the greater Baltimore and Wash-ington D.C. areas.
+The attorneys at Schochor, Staton, Goldberg, and Cardea, P.A. have more than a decade of experience successfully litigating medical malpractice cases involving injuries resulting from plastic surgery, laser surgery, childbirth, transplants and more in the greater Baltimore and Wash-ington D.C. areas.
 To speak with an experienced attorney today, call 410-234-1000 today.
 We review your case, assess its viability and litigate on your behalf for a fair settlement.